ethan-stone/obsidian-vault-knowledge-base/Altania DND Campaign/Notes/Daniel.md

-Aunt of someone in Farrowilt.
+Aunt of someone in [[Farrowilt]].
 Parents are gone.
 They only left with a cryptic note about basking in the sunlight.
 Very ominous.

 He was somehow affected by the [[Arisen One]].
 He has spurts of bloodlust.